newrelic/newrelic-salesforce-exporter/cmd/nr-salesforce-stream/README.md

 | --- | --- | --- |
 | Auth structure | Yes | N/A |

 It describes the credentials to connect to the Salesforce API.
-Unlike [EventLog](../nr-salesforce-eventlog/), this integration only supports one auth flow: **Username-Password**.
+The Pub/Sub API, used to read event streams, only supports the **Username-Password** auth flow:

 **Username-Password**: